 There is a good reason that they don’t understand — because OO is not how things work.
 Most of the time I feel that I was teaching design flaws and dogmas to them.
 Many of them learned very little in the end.
 Worse, some of those students really believed in OO.
 They ended up being proud of writing over-engineered and convoluted code.
 They no longer see things or write programs in straightforward ways.
 This is sad.
 I feel that we are no longer educating students as creative and critical thinkers, but mindless assembly line workers.

 In industry, OO hasn’t really proved its effectiveness with evidence.
 Good systems may be built in a “OO language”, but the code is often written by people who understand the problems of OO and don’t embrace “everything is an object” or “design patterns”.
 Good programmers usually use workarounds in OO languages and are essentially writing in a traditional procedural style combined with bits from functional programming.
 So some OO languages and their tools may be pretty widely used, but the OO style doesn’t really have much influence on the advancements of programming as a field.

 So what does this post has to say?
 A jihad against OO languages?
 Advocate functional programming?
 Neither.
 As I said, there is no such thing as an “OO language”, so where is the war?
 Every so-called OO language also contains good elements that it borrowed (or stole) from procedural languages or sometimes functional languages, so they are not completely useless.

-But honestly, it is the extra features added by OO (in addition to procedural programming, PP) that are causing most of the problems.
-There is no denial of PP’s value.
-Those extra “true OO techniques” contain way more confusion than real value, to the point that their value is negligible.
+It is the extra features added by OO in addition to procedural programming that are causing most of the problems.
+Those extra “true OO techniques” contain way more confusion than real value.
 In my experience, accepting even one or two of those ideas may put you into a series of troubles and wrong ways of thinking which may take a long time to examine and recover.
+They are like diseases.

 (Chinese translation by ZoomQuiet)